Chris-Bratosin/COMP1004-SPA/README.md

-Below is my Kanban Board, i also have one on the document submitted however its on a different website, in case it doesnt show anything, i created one on GitHub too.
+Below is the link to my GitHub Kanban Board, I have one created on TeamHood too however, I'am unsure if the link will display it so I created it on GitHub also https://github.com/users/Chris-Bratosin/projects/2

-https://github.com/users/Chris-Bratosin/projects/2